llesoil/TL_cross_soft/README.md

 # VaMoS 2022

-This repository contains the data, teh procedures and the replication bundle associated to our submission.
+This repository contains the data, the procedures and the replication bundle associated to our submission.

 ### Organisation